zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 In order to grow up these vastinal doctrines, to grow on the Lady Octanginal road (1-4) 4 (ii) Hazards should be used from where the hazards go.)

-[APZ 156.10] (#apz156 .10) {#apz156 .10 .ref .apz} "Hazards discipline” is
+[APZ 156.10] (#apz156 .10) {#apz156 .10 .ref .apz} "Hazards discipline" is
 Discharge of hazards, compress of hazards, relieve hazards, dispose of hazards, It is unpretentious Nibbana.
-“Lord, Beneficence” is a resource Reverse, Non-Change Reverse, Alias Reverse, Dharman Dhamma Reverse, that there is a knit door in the indices that the people complete, Feeling around the meal, sleeping, feeling discreet in remembrance, four satipottas,
+"Lord, Beneficence" is a resource Reverse, Non-Change Reverse, Alias Reverse, Dharman Dhamma Reverse, that there is a knit door in the indices that the people complete, Feeling around the meal, sleeping, feeling discreet in remembrance, four satipottas,